COVID-19 Updates: State of public health emergency declared.

 For more information about supporting document requirements including accepted file formats and sizes, go to SafeRoads support.

 As all vehicle seizure reviews are written, you or your representative do not attend the review.

 The adjudicator will consider all of the supporting documents provided by you or your representative and all of the documents provided by the law enforcement agency.
 The adjudicator will make a decision to confirm or cancel the Seizure Notice.

 After the review

 You will be notified by your preferred contact method when the adjudicator’s decision is available in the SafeRoads portal.
-The date that the decision is made available on the SafeRoads portal is considered the date the decision was provided to you in accordance with Section 22 of the Provincial Administrative Penalties Act.

 If your preferred method of communication is by telephone, a copy of the decision will be delivered by mail to the preferred mailing address as identified in the SafeRoads portal.
 The Government of Alberta has no control of Canada Post delivery dates so you may receive the mailed copy of the decision after the 30 days.